LUXURY & BOUTIQUE HOTELS IN CORNWALL

 If you can tear yourself away from whichever boutique hotel in Cornwall you are staying in, must-visit attractions include the Eden Project at St Austell, the famous tropical garden which boasts the Rainforest Biome, the world’s largest greenhouse, and the Grade I listed Port Eliot House and Garden, host of the annual Port Eliot arts festival every summer.
 It’s also worth stopping off at Marazion, a quaint town near Penzance where you can walk across the causeway to the castle at St Michael’s Mount if the tide is out and the Lost Gardens of Heligan, the restored romantic Victorian gardens with a walled flower garden and a National Collection of ‘Camellias and Rhododendrons.

 Food in this part of the world understandably leans towards fresh fish (if you want to buy your own, head to the fishing town of Newlyn for the catch of the day) and there are several big name chefs with seafood restaurants to choose from.
 There’s theMichelin-star Restaurant Nathan Outlaw in both Rock and Port Isaac; Rick Stein’s seafood restaurant, bistro and cafe in Padstow and Jamie Oliver’s Fifteen Cornwall in Watergate Bay (another key surfing spot).
+The Carew Arms in Antony is a wonderful gastropub offering fine dining, guided by Fat Duck alumni Emily Watkins - it recently scored an 8/10 writeup in The Telegraph.
 Local supper spots range from Cornish mussels at The Ship Inn in Mousehole to tapas at The Portmeor Cafe on Portmeor Beach in St Ives (beach huts here have cleverly been turned into pods with blankets and heaters so you can eat outside even if it gets chilly) and French dishes at The Old Quay house in Fowey.
 And whatever you do, don’t forget to have a Cornish cream tea during your stay.